The ABCDEFG of Little Strings: Examples

 This is a different way to produce the null coweight, taken this time in the representation labeled by the first fundamental coweight $[\phantom{-}1,\phantom{-}0]$.
 In our terminology, this defect must be unpolarized.
 The fundamental matter content of $T^{5d}$ is:

-The truncation of $T^{5d}$'s partition function to a $q$-deformed conformal block with the appropriate vertex operator is achieved by setting:
+The truncation of $T^{5d}$'s partition function to a deformed conformal block with the appropriate vertex operator is achieved by setting:

 A potential survives this truncation, even with $\cW_{\cS}$ containing only the zero coweight.
 This is because the defect is unpolarized, so refinement due to $q$ and $v$ factors crucially enter the computation.
-The resulting potential is precisely a refinement of the coweight $[\phantom{-}0, \phantom{-}0]_1$, and a potential survives, as pictured in \ref{G2plots}; see also Section \ref{sec:unpolarizedG2} below.\\
+As a result, a potential survives, as pictured in the teeth of the quiver \ref{G2plots}; see also section \ref{sec:unpolarizedG2} below.\\

-We now turn to the CFT limit: we claim that this defect is distinct from the previous unpolarized one, which was engineered by $[\phantom{-}0,\phantom{-}0]_2$.
-We predict that the Coulomb branch of $T^{4d}$ is in fact the orbit $A_{1_s}$, of complex dimension 4.
-This is consistent with dimension counting \cite{Haouzi:2016yyg}, and the weighted Dynkin diagram for this orbit is $(1,0)$, which is precisely the mass content of the quiver theory $T^{5d}$.
-Note this orbit is \textit{not} in the image of the Spaltenstein map.
+We now turn to the CFT limit: we claim that the $[\phantom{-}0,\phantom{-}0]_1$ defect is distinct from the previous unpolarized one, which was engineered by $[\phantom{-}0,\phantom{-}0]_2$.
+We conjecture in this case that the Coulomb branch of $T^{4d}$ should be the orbit $A_{1_s}$, of complex dimension 4.
+This would be consistent with dimension counting as we have described it in this paper.
+Note this orbit is \textit{not} in the image of the Spaltenstein map.\\

+We end this section with an important remark: we presented two truncation schemes for the null coweight of $G_2$, one for $[\phantom{-}0,\phantom{-}0]_1$ and one for $[\phantom{-}0,\phantom{-}0]_2$, but there exist more.
+In particular, it would be important to understand what defects are engineered by the remaining truncations.
+A natural guess is that they should correspond to the remaining null coweights of the fundamental representations of the quantum affine algebra $U_{\hbar}(\widehat{G_2})$.